2i2c-org/infrastructure/docs/topic/billing/cost-monitoring-system.md

 API](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-api.html)
 to provide detailed cost insights from a hub's Grafana dashboard.

+For details on how to enable the cost monitoring system, see the [how-to guide](howto:cost-monitoring:enable-aws).

 :::{note}
 This feature is currently available to AWS hosted hubs only and will be rolled out to other cloud providers in the